 Treatment may involve fluids (salt and sugar solution) given through a vein.
-You may need to have your blood taken often.
+You may need to have frequent blood tests.
 You may get vitamin supplements to treat nutritional deficiencies caused by excess alcohol use.

-People with this condition are admitted to the hospital, often to the intensive care unit (ICU).
+People with this condition are usually admitted to the hospital, often to the intensive care unit (ICU).
 Additional medicines may be given to prevent alcohol withdrawal.

 Prompt medical attention improves the overall outlook.
-How severe the alcoholism is, and the presence of liver disease or other complications also affect the outlook.
+How severe the alcoholism is, and the presence of liver disease or other problems, may also affect the outlook.